Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 We will remember them".

-Charles Edward (known as Charlie to his family) Cox was born on 3rd October 1891 in Ireland to Charles Edwards Cox Snr, a retired Army Lance Sergeant and postmaster, and his wife Elizabeth Stacey.
+Charles Edward (known as Charlie to his family) Cox was born on 3rd October 1891 in Middleton, Ireland to Charles Edwards Cox Snr, a retired Army Lance Sergeant and postmaster, and his wife Elizabeth Stacey.

 Charles's little sister Ada Agnes was born on 24th December 1892 but sadly passed away on 10th June 1893 aged just five months.
 A little brother Thomas Henry was born in the spring of 1895 but sadly he too was to pass away, aged just 6 weeks old in the May of 1895.
 Charles Edward Snr and Elizabeth had no further children together.